LPSebi/LPSebi/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.<!--
 - 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
+- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.-->
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.